Bukit Mertajam High School: The assembly

 In the early days of the school, the morning assembly was held in the hall.
 As the Headmaster strode up the stairs, leading to the stage, where the teachers were seated in a semicircle, the Colour Captain (present House Captain) who was on duty would step onto the 'Castle'.
 The 'Castle' was a platform about one and half feet high and a yard square.
 It had four massive but beautifully carved legs, and a couple of steps led up to it.
 The 'Castle' was placed immediately in front of the stage on the cement floor.
 In his hand the Colour Captain held a wand about four or five feet high, painted with the colours of his House.
 The top of the wand ended in a knob on which was mounted a trophy with the Colour (House) had won.
 The trophy was usually in the form of a statuette.
 The Colour Captain then would lead the boys in reciting The Compass and in the singing of the Colour Song.

 The value of this ceremony cannot be expressed more precisely than in the words of the first Headmaster, Mr. E. La M. Stowell, "As, in Malaya, the boys have so many religions, I think something, like the Compass or Statement, is the best kind of substitute we can give them for a good, shared, basic ethical purpose with which to start the day" Moreover, he says, "They lennd solemnity, and a little ceremony and formality to the opening of the School Day".

-The school pledge and oath

-It is our bounden duty to uphold the Honour of the School at all times and in all places, both now as boys and girls and later as men and women and old boys and old girls.
-The Honour of the School will not be upheld by talking or writing.
-It is by his conduct that a man is judged: his deeds speaks louder than words, and in a little example persuadeth more than precept.

-From the School more is to be learnt than the wisdom of books: the conduct of a good man and true may be learnt at school.

-A good man and true scorns to succeed by means that are dishonest.
-He never gives in, he never admits defeat.
-After being punished or blamed, he does not sulk or complain.
-He never deserts his friends, his Colour or his School under any circumstances.
-Above all he will stand up for the king, the king who keeps his enemies beyond boundaries within which we live and without which, murder, oppression, famine and robbery would stalk through province.
-To him while we shelter beneath his flag, gratitude and goodness demand our outspoken loyalty.